 Another short silence.
 Sherlock looked up at John, noting his body language, the size of his pupils.

 "And here we have another amazing deduction courtesy of Sherlock Holmes," John spat at him, confusing his patient even further.
 "Anyway, look, I'm not having this argument with you.
-I'm going upstairs for a shower.
+I'm going up for a shower.
 I'll give you your medication when I'm done.
 In the meantime, don't get up."

 "Don't get up."

-Sherlock's gaze followed John as he stalked out to the corridor and stormed up the stairs, leaving his bewildered flatmate behind.
+Sherlock's gaze followed John as he stalked out to the corridor and up the stairs, leaving his bewildered flatmate behind.

 What in God's name was that all about...?